redis/redis-doc/README.md

     }

-Commands
+## Commands
----

 Redis commands are described in the `commands.json` file.

 For each command there's a Markdown file with a complete, human-readable description.
 We process this Markdown to provide a better experience, so some things to take into account:

 * Inside text, all commands should be written in all caps, in between backticks.
-For example: <code>`INCR`</code>.
+  For example: ``INCR``.

 * You can use some magic keywords to name common elements in Redis.
-For
-example: `@multi-bulk-reply`.
+  For example: `@multi-bulk-reply`.
   These keywords will get expanded and auto-linked to relevant parts of the documentation.

 There should be at least two predefined sections: description and return value.
-The return value section is marked using the @return
+The return value section is marked using the @return keyword:
-keyword:

     Returns all keys matching the given pattern.